mohit0-0rai/JScribble/README.md

-This is scibble project for Rxjs, a space to test different operators in Rxjs.
+This is a scribble project for Rxjs, a space to test different operators in Rxjs.